e10101/phaser-breakout/README.md

 ### Touch / mouse input

 #### Learned:
- - `mousePointer`: The most recently active Pointer object.
+ `mousePointer`: The most recently active Pointer object.
 When you've limited max pointers to 1 this will accurately be either the first finger touched or mouse.

- - `activePointer`: The mouse has its own unique Phaser.Pointer object which you can use if making a desktop specific game.
+`activePointer`: The mouse has its own unique Phaser.Pointer object which you can use if making a desktop specific game.

- - `pointer1`: does not work when mouse click
+`pointer1`: does not work when mouse click.

  - https://phaser.io/docs/2.4.3/Phaser.Pointer.html
  - https://phaser.io/examples/v2/input/follow-mouse